digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-ambassador/guides/do_loadbalancer_migration.md

 curl: (52) Empty reply from server
 ```

-## Re-installing the Ambassador Edge Stack and Restoring CRDs
+## Re-installing the Ambassador Edge Stack and Load Balancer Migration

-Having the `load balancer` and the original `external IP` preserved is great, but you need to set back `ownership` to `Ambassador` again by deploying a new release.
+Having the `load balancer` and the original `external IP` preserved is great, but you need to transfer load balancer `ownership` to the new release of `Ambassador`, after deployment is finished.

 In the previous section of this guide, you intentionally deleted the `Ambassador` stack release which is maybe a little bit more of a killer situation.
 In practice, a more `realistic` scenario is when you want to `migrate` from one `DOKS` cluster to another (assuming that both reside in the same `VPC`), and you want to preserve your `DNS` settings as well.